Foreverland/SYNCPropertyMapper/README.md

 NSManagedObject-HYPPropertyMapper
 ===============

-Mapping your Core Data objects with your Ruby backend has never been this easy.
+Mapping your Core Data objects with your JSON providing backend has never been this easy.
 If you don't already use this, you should; and here is why:

 Getting a dictionary representation of your object is as easy as pie.